J3698/j3698.github.io/_posts/2021-09-04-results-training-real-time-style-transfer.markdown

 Bottom right is the original image.
 From left to right, top to bottom, the style loss weight is increasing.
 You can see that without enough style weight, the image ends up looking quite dark; content loss alone is not good enough to bring out the original image, at least not early on in training.

 I also tried training with and without random cropping.
-Even for a few examples, that made quite a difference; convergence would be much slower, and images would take longer to look like they had any style.
+Initially the cropping made convergence a lot slower, but this was solved once I fixed the rest of the issues that I will talk about below.

 After getting some models to converge with small examples, I tried using a larger training dataset.
 What quickly happened is that the styles all converged to a muddy brown, with painting-like strokes.
 Basically, the styles were all the same.
 I also noticed the color of the final layer's biases was very close to the average color of the WikiArt dataset.
 Here's what things looked like: